 Sometimes when you buy a new home you find termite damage, termite infestation, or both.
 When applying for a home loan termite damage is of course unwelcome news.
 And the lender will want to see the issue resolved before allowing the loan to go to settlement.
 However, there are solutions to avoid disrupting the mortgage process.

-The most immediate solution is for the seller to repair the termite damage or treat any termite infestation prior to settlement of the loan.
-After the work is completed, the lender will require a copy of an invoice showing that a licensed contractor completed the necessary treatment and/or damage repair.
-However, many times a seller does not have the money, or there is not the necessary time per the contract prior to settlement to allow for this work to be done.
+The best thing is for the seller to repair the termite damage or treat any termite infestation prior to settlement of the loan.
+After the work is completed the lender will require a copy of an invoice showing that a licensed contractor completed the necessary treatment and/or damage repair.
+However, many times a seller does not have the money.
+Or there is not the necessary time per the contract prior to settlement to allow for this work to be done.
 In that case, an alternative plan is needed.

 What is a seller credit?

-It is important to note that sometimes in a competitive environment that favors sellers; the buyer may waive a termite inspection in the sales contract to present a more attractive offer than a competing offer.
-In this case, this entire blog discussion becomes a moot point, and the buyers will find themselves paying for any termite repairs on their own.
+It is important to note that sometimes in a competitive environment that favors sellers the buyer may waive a termite inspection in the sales contract to present a more attractive offer than a competing offer.
+In this case, this entire blog discussion becomes a moot poin.
+And the buyers will find themselves paying for any termite repairs on their own.

 It is also relevant to note the Fannie Mae and Freddie Mac rules